knetikmedia/knetikcloud-dart-client/docs/InvoicesApi.md

 var id = 56; // int | The id of the invoice
-var bundleSku = bundleSku_example; // String | The sku of the bundle in the invoice that contains the given target var sku = sku_example; // String | The sku of an item in the bundle in the invoice var status = new String(); // String | The new fulfillment status for the item.
+var bundleSku = bundleSku_example; // String | The sku of the bundle in the invoice that contains the given target var sku = sku_example; // String | The sku of an item in the bundle in the invoice var status = new StringWrapper(); // StringWrapper | The new fulfillment status for the item.
 Additional options may be available based on configuration.
 Allowable values:  'unfulfilled', 'fulfilled', 'not fulfillable', 'failed', 'processing', 'failed_permanent', 'delayed'

 try {
     api_instance.setBundledInvoiceItemFulfillmentStatus(id, bundleSku, sku, status);